pythonic-fp.fptools API¶

 produce singletons based on their input parameters.
 When using type hints,

-declare variables of these types as type Bool
+declare variables of these types as type Bool.
+Best practices when

 used with these subclasses are: